 Bethany Beach home prices are not only among the most expensive in Delaware, but Bethany Beach real estate also consistently ranks among the most expensive in America.

-Bethany Beach is a decidedly white-collar town, with fully 95.61% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bethany Beach is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Bethany Beach who work in management occupations (22.64%), food service (11.15%), and office and administrative support (10.47%).
+Bethany Beach is a decidedly white-collar town, with fully 98.20% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bethany Beach is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Bethany Beach who work in management occupations (19.76%), food service (14.97%), and sales jobs (14.37%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.38% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bethany Beach telecommute to their jobs.
+Overall, about 12.30% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bethany Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Bethany Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethany Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Bethany Beach include German, English, Italian, and Russian.
+Important ancestries of people in Bethany Beach include Irish, English, German, Italian, and French.

 The most common language spoken in Bethany Beach is English.
-Other important languages spoken here include Urdu and Italian.
+Other important languages spoken here include Polish and Urdu.